AcalaNetwork/hardhat-tutorials/hello-world/README.md

 mkdir contracts && touch contracts/HelloWorld.sol
 ```

-As the example is prety simple, we won't be going into too much detail on ho it is structured.
+As the example is pretty simple, we won't be going into too much detail on how it is structured.
 We
 are using Solidity version `0.8.9` and it contains a public `helloWorld` variable, to which we
 assign the value `Hello World!`.
 It is important to set the visibility of this variable to public,
 so that the compiler builds a getter function for it.
 The following code should be copy-pasted into